mwood77/ha-trv-zone-heating/README.md

 ## How This Works
 Heating is controlled through a feedback system, which is managed by Home Assistant.

-Home Assistant monitors the current temperature of a given climate (room) and adjusts the TRV's state (open/closed) when heating is required or not required.
+Home Assistant monitors the current temperature of a given climate (room) and adjusts the TRV's state (open/closed), and the central thermostat setpoint when heating is required or no longer required.

 The feedback loop looks like this: